Maximizing Protein Production Workflows

 Panel Moderator:

-FEATURED PANEL DISCUSSION: Tailored to Fit: Protein Production for the Evolving Needs of Drug Discovery
+FEATURED PANEL DISCUSSION: Streamlining & Automation to Meet the Evolving Needs in Drug Discovery

 Jessica Williamson, PhD, Head, US Protein Sciences, UCB , Head of US Protein Sciences , Protein Sciences , UCB